Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 * Increased the `/eco coinflip` reward from 30% to 50%
 * Added a small chance to lose money on `/eco beg` to deter auto botting
 * Added 15s cooldown to `/eco guess`
-* Implemented randomzied cooldowns for RNG economy games to discourage botting.
+* Implemented randomized cooldowns for RNG economy games to discourage botting.

 # April 11th - Economy Shop & items
 ## Added